 Finally, the SEC mentions a “passage of time” that must elapse before you can make an offer.

+How Can You Establish a Substantive Relationship?
 Based on the SEC’s “no-action” letters, there are two things you need to think about when developing substantive relationships.

 Before you make any sort of offer, create a list of investors that you believe could be a useful part of your syndication.
 Send a prequalification questionnaire to each investor that asks them to describe that status.
 Specifically, you’re trying to discover if they’re an accredited investor while asking them to describe their financial position and experience as an investor.